zenwalk/feralfilehosting/Feral Wiki/SSH/Xshell - SSH - SSH tunnels - Private Keys/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Xshell%20-%20SSH%20-%20SSH%20tunnels%20-%20Private%20Keys/tunnel.2.png)

 You will now see that our tunnel has been created and is listed in the list.
+Optionally you can add more tunnels or click OK to save and start using the Session.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Xshell%20-%20SSH%20-%20SSH%20tunnels%20-%20Private%20Keys/tunnel.3.png)

-#### Finalizing the setup and connecting
+#### Finalizing the set-up and connecting

+This is the Session manager again.
+Here you can create, connect to or edits sessions.
+Make sure the box is ticked to "Show this dialog box at startup"

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Xshell%20-%20SSH%20-%20SSH%20tunnels%20-%20Private%20Keys/final.1.png)

+Change the view options so that we can see the Tunnelling pane.
+This will let us easily manage out SSH tunnels.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Xshell%20-%20SSH%20-%20SSH%20tunnels%20-%20Private%20Keys/final.2.png)

+Click on the Forwarding Rules tab to see, edit, create and remove SSH tunnels for the current tabbed session.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/Xshell%20-%20SSH%20-%20SSH%20tunnels%20-%20Private%20Keys/final.3.png)